kumahq/kuma-website/docs/docs/1.1.5/networking/dns.md

 ### Universal

+In Universal mode, the `kumactl install transparent-proxy` and `kuma-dp` processes enable DNS resolution to .mesh addresses.

-Prerequisite: All three binaries -- `kuma-dp`, `envoy` and `coredns` -- must run in the worker node.
+Prerequisite: All three binaries -- `kuma-dp`, `envoy` and `coredns` -- must run in the worker node (i.e. the node that is running your service mesh workload).
 `core-dns` must also be in the PATH so that `kuma-dp` can access it.
 Or you can specify the location with the `--dns-coredns-path` flag.
+You should also create a user to run the `kuma-dp` process.
+On Ubuntu for example this can be done with the following command: `useradd -U kuma-dp`.
+You will need to run the `kuma-dp` process from a DIFFERENT user than the user you wish to test with in order for resolution to work correctly.

 1. Specify the two additional flags `--skip-resolv-conf` and `--redirect-dns` to the [transparent proxy](transparent-proxying/) iptables rules: